-Request to Pay (RTP): A flexible payment and bill management service concept that offers payers more control over bill payments.
+Request to Pay (RTP): A flexible payment and bill management service concept that offers payers more control over bill payments that is initiated by the payee.

 Ring-fencing: The separation of retail banking from investment banking arms of institutions in response to the Bank of England's Structural Reform measures.